VPVasP/Unity-Login-Register-System-Tool-WithXML/README.md

 ## Features:

-- **User Registration:** Allow users to register by providing a username and password within the specified length constraints.
+- **User Registration:** Allow users to register by providing a username and password.
 - **Login Functionality:** Enable users to log using their registered credentials.
 - **Password Visibility Toggle:** Enhance user experience with an option to toggle the password visibility.
-- **XML Data Management:** Save and load user data seamlessly using XML.
+- **XML Data Management:** Save and load user data using XML.